The impact of strong feedback on galaxy group scaling relations: Results

 For each FLAMINGO run, we repeated the exercise 10,000 times to study the variance in the properties of the selected samples.
 We found that the properties of the mock X-GAP-like samples strongly depend on the feedback parameters.
-Most notably, the median temperature of the selected groups and the number of objects in the sample strongly vary from one model to another.
-The median luminosity, however, does not change much, as the luminosity range is set by the sample selection criteria.
-In Fig. \ref{fig:runs} we show the median temperature (left) and the number of selected groups (right) for the various FLAMINGO runs.
-For the fiducial run, we predict approximately the right number of groups ($40\pm6$) and the right temperature ($1.21\pm0.07$ keV) compared to the real X-GAP sample.
-Runs with stronger feedback tend to under-predict the number of selected groups, as the lower luminosity at fixed mass implies we would be selecting more massive systems, which are rarer.
-For the same reason, these runs over-predict the median temperature of the sample.
-In particular, the run with the strongest feedback (\fgasm8) predicts that our selection criteria should yield $21_{-4}^{+5}$ groups with a median temperature of $1.79\pm0.18$ keV.
-We used the distributions of median temperatures and group numbers to quantify the discrepancy between the predictions of the FLAMINGO \fgasm8~run and the properties of X-GAP.
-We found that the two indicators are uncorrelated, such that the resulting probabilities can be readily combined.
+Most notably, the median temperature of the selected groups, $\bar T$, and the number of objects in the sample, $N_{det}$, vary strongly from one model to another.
+The median luminosity does not change much, as the luminosity range is set by the sample selection criteria.
+In Fig. \ref{fig:runs} we show the values of $\bar T$ (left) and $N_{det}$ (right) for the various FLAMINGO runs.
+For the fiducial run, we approximately predicted the right number of groups ($40\pm6$) and the right temperature ($1.21\pm0.07$ keV) compared to the real X-GAP sample.
+Runs with stronger feedback tend to under-predict the number of selected groups, as the lower luminosity at fixed mass implies that our luminosity range corresponds to more massive systems, which are rarer.
+For the same reason, these runs over-predict $\bar T$.
+In particular, the run with the strongest feedback (\fgasm8) predicts that our selection criteria should yield $21_{-4}^{+5}$ groups with $\bar T=1.79\pm0.18$ keV.
+We used the distributions of $\bar T$ and $N_{det}$ to quantify the discrepancy between the predictions of the FLAMINGO \fgasm8~run and the properties of X-GAP.
+We found that the two indicators are uncorrelated, and thus the resulting probabilities can be readily combined.
 Together, the two indicators are discrepant with the FLAMINGO \fgasm8~run at the $5.7\sigma$ level.
+While this conclusion awaits further validation from a full comparison of FLAMINGO halos with X-GAP systems (Seppi et al. in prep.), including an assessment of cosmic variance, this result shows that the X-GAP sample is weakly sensitive to selection effects.